i3PlusPlus/i3PlusPlus/README.md

 Based on i3Extra by nepeee

-This is a modified version of the Marlin 1.1.1 firmware for the WANHAO Duplicator i3 Plus 3d printer.
+This is a modified version of the Marlin 1.1.4 firmware for the WANHAO Duplicator i3 Plus 3d printer.
-Currently it's in alpha state, same lcd functions are working and some of them is not.
+Currently it's in alpha state, some lcd functions are working and some of them is not.

 If you like to help us to make a better software for the printer don't hesitate to contribute in this project!